 - i.
-The secretary shall circulate the minutes of meetings of the committee to all members of the board, and the chairman of the committee or, as a minimum, another member of the committee, shall attend the board meeting at which the accounts are approved - ii.
-Review any other reports the companies within the Group issues that relate to committee responsibilities. - iii.
-The committee members shall conduct an annual review of their work and these terms of reference and make recommendations to the board. - iv.
+The secretary shall circulate the minutes of meetings of the committee to all members of the Board, and the Chairman of the committee or, as a minimum, another member of the committee, shall attend the Board meeting at which the accounts are approved - ii.
+Review any other reports the companies within the Group issue that relate to committee responsibilities. - iii.
+The committee members shall conduct an annual review of their work and these terms of reference and make recommendations to the Board. - iv.
 The committee's duties and activities during the year shall be disclosed in the annual financial statements. - v.
-The chairman shall attend the AGM and shall answer questions, through the chairman of the board, on the audit committee's activities and their responsibilities.
+The Chairman shall attend the AGM and shall answer questions, through the Chairman of the Board, on the audit committee's activities and their responsibilities.